 Accounting degrees

-doctorate is required in order to pursue a career in accounting academia, for example to work as a university professor in accounting.[55][56]
+A doctorate is required in order to pursue a career in accounting academia, for example to work as a university professor in accounting.[55][56]
 The Doctor of Philosophy (PhD) and the Doctor of Business Administration (DBA) are the most popular degrees.
 The PhD is the most common degree for those wishing to pursue a career in academia, while DBA programs generally focus on equipping business executives for business or public careers requiring research skills and qualifications.

-The history of accounting is thousands of years old and can be traced to ancient civilizations.The early development of accounting dates back to ancient Mesopotamia, and is closely related to developments in writingcounting and money; there is also evidence of early forms of bookkeeping in ancient Iran, and early auditing systems by the ancient Egyptians and Babylonians.]By the time of Emperor Augustus, the Roman government had access to detailed financial information.[17]
+The history of accounting is thousands of years old and can be traced to ancient civilizations.The early development of accounting dates back to ancient Mesopotamia, and is closely related to developments in writing, counting and money; there is also evidence of early forms of bookkeeping in ancient Iran, and early auditing systems by the ancient Egyptians and Babylonians.]By the time of Emperor Augustus, the Roman government had access to detailed financial information.[17]

 Double-entry bookkeeping was pioneered in the Jewish community of the early-medieval Middle East and was further refined in medieval Europe.
 With the development of joint-stock companies, accounting split into financial accounting and management accounting.